Introducing Mehmet Pekin: an accomplished Matrix 9 user & instructor from Istanbul, Turkey

 What software do you use in your model making workflow other than Matrix 9?
 Any special hardware that you incorporate – like tablets, for example?

 First, I model the jewelry in Matrix and Zbrush.
 Then, I use Magics (Materialise) to make the model ready for rapid-prototype.
 I send the data to a ProJet, Envisiontech 3D Printer, or CNC machinery, depending on the customer’s requirements.
 I also use a Wacom Cintique 22HD fully in Zbrush and now I can use Wacom with Clayoo Sculpt as well.

-After watching the video above, where did you get your inspiration for this ring?
-How long did it take and how was Matrix 9 helpful?
+Where do you get your inspiration for your designs?
+How long do they take and how is Matrix 9 helpful?

-My customer sent me this design as a sketch.
-I included the texture and patterns to complete the piece.
-This piece took over three hours to model.
-I used Matrix 9 exclusively for this ring and thanks to the amazing features on this new version, I was able to perfect this masterpiece.
+My customers send me design ideas, typically beginning as a sketch.
+I include texture and patterns to complete the pieces.
+Some take countless hours to model.
+I use Matrix 9 and Clayoo.
+Thanks to the amazing features on this new Matrix version, I am able to perfect my masterpieces.